Wizkiller96/WizBot/docs/Commands List.md

 `.addplaying` `.adpl` | Adds a specified string to the list of playing strings to rotate.
 Supported placeholders: %servers%, %users%, %playing%, %queued% **Bot Owner only.** | `.adpl`
 `.listplaying` `.lipl` | Lists all playing statuses with their corresponding number. **Bot Owner only.** | `.lipl` `.removeplaying` `.rmpl` `.repl` | Removes a playing string on a given number. **Bot Owner only.** | `.rmpl` `.setmuterole` | Sets a name of the role which will be assigned to people who should be muted.
-Default is nadeko-mute. **Requires ManageRoles server permission.** | `.setmuterole Silenced`
+Default is wizbot-mute. **Requires ManageRoles server permission.** | `.setmuterole Silenced`
 `.mute` | Mutes a mentioned user both from speaking and chatting. **Requires ManageRoles server permission.** **Requires MuteMembers server permission.** | `.mute @Someone`
 `.unmute` | Unmutes a mentioned user previously muted with `.mute` command. **Requires ManageRoles server permission.** **Requires MuteMembers server permission.** | `.unmute @Someone`
 `.chatmute` | Prevents a mentioned user from chatting in text channels. **Requires ManageRoles server permission.** | `.chatmute @Someone`